ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 curl -sL https://iobroker.net/fix.sh | bash –
 ```

-With the small tool "htop" you can see very well all running processes, which can be very useful not only for the restore interesting but generally.
+With the small tool "htop" you can see very well all running processes, which not only for the restore interesting but generally very useful.
 this will be installed as follows:

 In the console, run the following command: